t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

     # Find the vector's k-nearest neighbors
     vector_knn = glove.most_similar(vector, k)

     # Now shift it by adding the coefficient.
-Then find the k-nearest neighbors
+Then normalize and find the
-    # of this new vector
+    # k-nearest neighbors of this new vector
     shifted = vector + coef
+    shifted /= np.linalg.norm(shifted)
     shifted_knn = glove.most_similar(shifted, k)

     # Extract the tokens and put them into a DataFrame